Car Buying Strategies

 Gone from the line-up this year is the LX model.
 It can still be found on the gas-only 2021 Honda CR-V, but it is not available for the Hybrid.
 With that being said, it probably isn't something most buyers are sad to see go since it did not offer as much as the EX trim level.
 Other than that, the 2021 line-up carries over from 2020, which was totally new.
 Given that the gas-powered CR-V is due for an overhaul in 2022, expect to see some stylistic changes to the Hybrid next year.
 For now, buyers will likely be content with everything that the relatively fresh-faced 2021 CR-V Hybrid has to offer.

-Top 10 Reasons to Buy a 2021 Honda CR-V Hybrid – The Pros
+Ten Reasons You May Like the 2021 Honda CR-V Hybrid – The Pros

 1. A Spacious Cabin